lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 7. Testing our **pricing strategy**.
 We will employ competition based pricing.
 The cheapest products currently on the market (available to SMEs in July 2021) are OEM cartridges for NGN 13,500 (USD 32.81) and compatible products from China for NGN 8,500 (USD 20.66).
-We will offer our duplicator ink cartridges to SMEs for X.
+We will offer our duplicator ink cartridges to SMEs for NGN 8,000 (USD 19.47).
+Tertiary educational institutions buy OEM cartridges for NGN 14,500 - 18,000 and compatible products from China for NGN 11,000 - 14,000.
-We will also offer our duplicator ink cartridges directly to educational institutions for X.
+We will also offer our duplicator ink cartridges directly to educational institutions for NGN 10,500 - 13,000, depending on the type of institution.

 <div class="panel radius">
-    <h3>Our raw material costs per unit:</h3>
+    <h5>Our raw material costs per cartridge:</h5>
-    <h5>New cartridge raw material costs</h5>
     <p>
         Premixed Digital Duplicating Ink Black (about 1kg per cartridge): JPY 306 (USD 2.79)<br>
-        Ink sensor JPY 90: (USD 0.82)<br>
+        Ink sensor: JPY 90 (USD 0.82)<br>
         New empty cartridge: JPY 257 (USD 2.35)<br>
         New packaging: NGN 500 (USD 1.22)<br>
         <b>Total: USD 7.90</b> (USD 7.18 + 10% to account for currency exchange fluctuations)
     </p>
-    <h5>Remanufactured cartridge raw material costs</h5>
+    <h5>Our raw material costs per remanufactured cartridge:</h5>
     <p>
         Premixed Digital Duplicating Ink Black (about 1kg per cartridge): JPY 306 (USD 2.79)<br>
         Ink sensor: JPY 90 (USD 0.82)<br>